MattiooFR/mattioofr.github.io/posts/blackjack-the-21-game.md

 ### **Insurance**

 When a dealer dealt his card, one is face up and the other is face down.
 Now if the face up card is an ace or a ten-valued card, you can use what’s called “insurance”.
-You insure yourself in case the dealer face down card would make him have a blackjack, making everyone instantly lose his bet in this case, except if a player also have a blackjack and get pushed.
+You insure yourself in case the dealer face down card would make him have a blackjack, making everyone instantly loose his bet in this case, except if a player also have a blackjack and get pushed.
 Because insurance bets are paid at the rate of 2 to 1, a player would be break even.
 **Never take insurance if you have a blackjack**, that gives the house an 8% advantage, worse than any other bet you can make at any other casino game.

 ### **Hitting**